Questions for your doctor

 - Are there any complementary therapies that might help me?

 - Who should I go to for my follow-up appointments?

 - How often will I need check-ups after treatment?

-- If the cancer returns, how will I know?
+- If the non-Hodgkin lymphoma returns, how will I know?
 What treatments could I have?